server-state/template-module/CONTRIBUTING.md

 #### Feature releases

-Feature releases are merges from `develop` into `master`.
+Feature releases are merges from `develop` into `main`.
 As soon as this gets merged, the process decribed below has to get implemented.

 All compatibility changes must be clearly documented in the release notes.

 #### Process for releasing a new version

-1. Merging the releavant branch (`hotfix-*` or `develop`)
+1. Merging the relevant branch (`hotfix-*` or `develop`)
-2. Commit and push to `master` a commit bumping the version number (`package.json`) with PATCH for hotfixes and MINOR for feature releases.
+2. Commit and push to `main` a commit bumping the version number (`package.json`) with PATCH for hotfixes and MINOR for feature releases.
    The commit message should be `Increased package version to vX.X.X`
 3. Run CI tests for the commit
 4. If all tests and requirements pass, continue with step (8)
 5. Revert the commit
-6. Inform about failed release in the PR for the release, e.g., `develop->master`
+6. Inform about failed release in the PR for the release, e.g., `develop->main`
 7. Go to step (10)
 8. Create a tag with the format `vX.X.X` for the commit and create a GitHub release including release notes
 9. Publish new package version to npm (if applicable)
-10. Merge `master` into `develop`
+10. Merge `main` into `develop`

 ### References